r3sgame/Merry-Marrow/README.md

 Hi!
 Merry Marrow is a deep-learning project created for TJHSST's 2023 Bioinformatics Hackathon.
 The goal was to create an accurate method of predicting the likelihood of a child surviving a bone marrow transplant (based on numerical info relating to the donor/recipient).
 The model attained a recorded loss of less than 5, which is quite accurate on the scale of a large classification.

 ## Directions
-- Ensure that you have Python 3 installed, along with the necessary packages
+- Ensure that you have Python 3 installed, along with the necessary packages/dependencies (Tensorflow and Numpy)
 - Download the latest version of the repository.
 - Extract the download and run the app.py file (Make sure that the TF model is in the same directory and you are running the file in its shared directory).
 - Enter all of the requested parameters (MUST be numbers).